glosophy/glosophy/README.md

 # Hi!
 I'm Guillermina 👋🏼

-### I'm a data scientist about to turn into a data engineer.
+### I'm a data scientist interested in data engineering.

 :pencil2:  I'm currently teaching myself **PySpark**, **Airflow**, and how to download, process, and transform data through the **command line**.